Status

 Cx4

-The Cx4 core currently runs at 24MHz instead of 20MHz.
+The Cx4 core runs at 20MHz as of v0.1.7c.

-1. communication port for the new bs-x soundlink support, or a possible x-band solution.
+communication port for the new bs-x soundlink support, or a possible x-band solution.

 or an overclocking function for the super fx games (starfox is running quit slow) if possible